-Name Year of birth Position held Principal occupations during past five years Other directorships Manoj P. Singh Born 1952 Trustee since 2017 Until 2015, Chief Operating Officer and Global Managing Director at Deloitte Touche Tohmatsu, Ltd., a global professional services organization, serving on the Deloitte U.S. Board of Directors and the boards of Deloitte member firms in China, Mexico, and Southeast Asia.
-Director of Abt Associates, a global research firm working in the fields of health, social and environmental policy, and international development; Trustee of Carnegie Mellon University; Director of Pratham USA, an organization dedicated to children's education in India; member of the advisory board of Altimetrik, a business transformation and technology solutions firm; and Director of DXC Technology, a global IT services and consulting company.
-Mona K. Sutphen Born 1967 Trustee since 2020 Senior Advisor at The Vistria Group, a private investment firm focused on middle-market companies in the healthcare, education, and financial services industries.
-From 2014 to 2018, Partner at Macro Advisory Partners, a global consulting firm.
-Director of Unitek Learning, a private nursing and medical services education provider in the United States; previous Director of Pattern Energy, a publicly traded renewable energy company; Board Member, International Rescue Committee; Co-Chair of the Board of Human Rights First; Trustee of Mount Holyoke College; and member of the Advisory Board for the Center on Global Energy Policy at Columbia University's School of International and Public Affairs.
-Interested Trustee Robert L. Reynolds Born 1952 Trustee since 2008 and President and Chief Executive Officer of Putnam Investments since 2008 President and Chief Executive Officer of Putnam Investments; President and Chief Executive Officer of Great-West Financial, a financial services company that provides retirement savings plans, life insurance, and annuity and executive benefits products; President and Chief Executive Officer of Great-West Lifeco U.S. Inc., a holding company that owns Putnam Investments and Great-West Financial; and member of Putnam Investments' and Great-West Financial's Board of Directors.
-Director of West Virginia University Foundation; director of the Concord Museum; director of Dana- Farber Cancer Institute; Chairman of Massachusetts Competitive Partnership; director of Boston Chamber of Commerce; member of the Chief Executives Club of Boston; member of the National Innovation Initiative; member of the Massachusetts General Hospital President's Council; member of the Council on Competitiveness; and previously the President of the Commercial Club of Boston.
+Name Year of birth Position held Principal occupations during past five years Other directorships Manoj P. Singh Born 1952 Trustee since 2017 Until 2015, Chief Operating Officer and Global Managing Director at Deloitte Touche Tohmatsu, Ltd., a global professional services organization.
+Served on the Deloitte U.S. Board of Directors and the boards of Deloitte member firms in China, Mexico, and Southeast Asia.
+Director of Abt Associates, a global research firm focused on health, social and environmental policy, and international development.
+Trustee of Carnegie Mellon University.
+Trustee of Rubin Museum of Art.
+Director of Pratham USA, an organization dedicated to children's education in India.
+Member of the Advisory Board of Altimetrik, a business transformation and technology solutions firm.
+Director of DXC Technology, a global IT services and consulting company

+Interested Trustee

+Robert L. Reynolds Born 1952 Trustee since 2008 and President of the Putnam Funds since 2009

+President and Chief Executive Officer of Putnam Investments since 2008 and, since 2014, President and Chief Executive Officer of Great-West Financial, a financial services company that provides retirement savings plans, life insurance, and annuity and executive benefits products, and of Great-West Lifeco U.S. Inc., a holding company that owns Putnam Investments and Great-West Financial.
+Prior to joining Putnam Investments, served as Vice Chairman and Chief Operating Officer of Fidelity Investments from 2000 to 2007.

+None